Find Affordable College Courses

 $4,929 Average Tuition & Fees

-Tacoma Community College landed the #10 spot in the 2023 rankings for the best value allied health and medical assisting services programs.
+With a ranking of #10, Tacoma Community College did quite well on this year’s best value schools for allied health and medical assisting services students.
 Located in the medium-sized city of Tacoma, Tacoma Community College is a public college with a moderately-sized student population.

 The average tuition and fees for an in-state undergraduate at Tacoma Community College are $4,929 a year.